Model locks in Dolphins vs. Falcons picks, score prediction for NFL Week 8

-Dolphins vs. Falcons: Where to watch NFL Week 8, betting odds, score prediction with Michael Penix Jr. injury
+Falcons vs. Dolphins: Where to watch NFL Week 8, betting odds, score prediction with Michael Penix Jr. injury

 How to bet Falcons vs. Dolphins in the NFL Week 8 matchup on CBS and Paramount+

 The Miami Dolphins (1-6) and the Atlanta Falcons (3-3) will both look to get back into the win column when they face off in NFL Week 8 on Paramount+.
 The dysfunction continues for the Dolphins, who have lost three straight games following a 31-6 defeat at the hands of the Cleveland Browns.
 The Falcons were also put in the loss column in Week 7, falling 20-10 to the San Francisco 49ers on Sunday Night Football.
-Atlanta's starting quarterback Michael Penix Jr. (knee) is listed as questionable, and if he's unable to go on Sunday, veteran Kirk Cousins will be in line to start.
+The Falcons are expected to turn to veteran quarterback Kirk Cousins on Sunday with Michael Penix Jr. expected to be sidelined with a knee injury.

 Kickoff from Mercedes-Benz Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-Atlanta is a 7.5-point favorite in the latest Dolphins vs. Falcons odds from SportsLine consensus, while the over/under for total points scored is 44.5.
+Atlanta is a 7-point favorite in the latest Dolphins vs. Falcons odds from SportsLine consensus, while the over/under for total points scored is 44.5, down one from the opening line.
 Before making any Falcons vs. Dolphins picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Dolphins vs. Falcons at DraftKings Sportsbook, where new users get $300 in bonus bets if your initial $5 bet wins and three months of NBA League Pass free: